No products in the cart.

 SYLK Ingredients – What’s In SYLK?

 Kiwifruit plant extract – (Polysaccharides)The Kiwifruit Plant extract yields a high amount of pectic polysaccharides.
 Polysaccharides are polymeric carbohydrate molecules.
-When extracted from the Kiwi, polysaccharides are “film- like” and provide an exceptional form of natural lubrication and are similar to the natural lubricant produced by the body.
+When extracted from the Kiwi, polysaccharides are “film- like” and provide an exceptional form of lubrication and are similar to the natural lubricant produced by the body.

-Potassium Sorbate – Is a natural compound derived from fruits and vegetables.
+Potassium Sorbate – Is a compound derived from fruits and vegetables.
 PS prolongs the shelf life of SYLK and inhibits harmful bacteria from forming in the product.

-Citric Acid and Sodium Citrate – Are natural preservatives that are intended to lower the pH of SYLK.
+Citric Acid and Sodium Citrate – Are preservatives that are intended to lower the pH of SYLK.